 Criminal record check.
 If you have lived in France for less than 10 years you must furnish a form from your national police stating that you do not have a criminal record in your country of origin.
 British citizens can make this request online.
 US citizens must get their fingerprints taken by a certified authority and then submit them to the FBI by mail.
 (To get fingerprints taken in Paris, click here.)

 Two ID photos.
 23x45mm, with your full name and birth date written on the back.

 Foreign passport.
 A copy of the photo page of your passport.

 French ID.
 Photocopies of the front and back of your French ID card (carte de séjour), if applicable.

 Timbre fiscal in the amount of €55.
-Available for purchase at tobacconists, these stamps are worth the cash amount printed on them.
+Available at many tobacconists or for purchase online, these stamps are worth the cash amount printed on them.
 To be submitted in a sealed envelope marked with your name.

 French language test.
 A language test (Test de français international or TFI) must be taken at a government-approved language centre such as ETS Global.
 Submit a photocopy of your test certificate with your dossier (you will be asked for the original at your interview with the prefecture).

 This test is not necessary if you already have either (a) a diploma from a French authority stating that you have attained language level “V”, (b) a diploma stating you have attained level “B1” from a Common European Framework of Reference for Languages (CEFR or CECR) authority, or (c) a certificate stating that you have passed either the TCF, TEF, DELF/DALF, DCL or BULATS French language tests.